home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ## Name

-The name of thet integration.
+The name of the integration.

 ## Documentation

 Website that contains documentation on how to use your integration.
 If this integration is being submitted for inclusion in Home Assistant, it should be `https://www.home-assistant.io/components/<domain>`

 ## Dependencies